holtrop/propane/doc/user_guide.md

 It is convention to use the extension `.propane` for the Propane grammar file, however any file name is accepted by Propane.

+This user guide follows the convention of beginning a token name with a lowercase character and beginning a rule name with an uppercase character.

 ##> User Code Blocks